uwcartlab/webmapping/Chapter01/readme.md

 ###### Figure 3.1: The GitHub repository for this workbook

+Let's begin with some basic GitHub terminology.
+You can refer back to these definitions if you are confused during these lessons, or use the [GitHub Glossary](https://docs.github.com/en/github/getting-started-with-github/github-glossary) to look up additional terms.

+*   _**[Repository](https://help.github.com/en/github/getting-started-with-github/github-glossary#repository):**_ A repository is the most basic element of GitHub.
+They are easiest to imagine as a project's folder.
+A repository contains all of the project files (including documentation), and stores each file's revision history.
+Repositories can have multiple collaborators and can be either public or private.
+*   _**[Clone](https://help.github.com/en/github/getting-started-with-github/github-glossary#clone):**_ A clone is a copy of a repository that lives on your computer instead of on a website's server somewhere, or the act of making that copy.
+With your clone you can edit the files in your preferred editor and use Git to keep track of your changes without having to be online.
+It is, however, connected to the remote version so that changes can be synced between the two.
+*   _**[Commit](https://help.github.com/en/github/getting-started-with-github/github-glossary#commit):**_ [](https://help.github.com/en/github/getting-started-with-github/github-glossary#collaborator) A commit, or "revision", is an individual change to a file (or set of files).
+A commit is like when you _save_ a file, except with Git, every time you save it creates a unique ID (a.k.a., the "SHA" or "hash") that allows you to keep record of what changes were made when and by whom.
+*   _**[Push](https://help.github.com/en/github/getting-started-with-github/github-glossary#push):**_ Pushing refers to sending your committed changes to a remote repository, such as a repository hosted on GitHub.
+For instance, if you change something locally, you then _push_ those changes so that others may access them.

 The way Git works can be a bit confusing, even after repeated use, as it is different from your prior experience uploading and downloading files from a website through your browser.
 Git first creates a repository _within_ your website directory, rather than uploading an existing, local directory online.
 While you can see your files in the remote repository through the GitHub website, you do not use the browser to access them.
 Rather, the original files sit in the website directory you created on your own machine, and you sync or **_push_** those files to the remote GitHub repository whenever you make changes.

 If you are collaborating on a project with someone else, they can **_clone_** your repository from GitHub to their own machine, make changes to website files, then submit a **_pull request_** asking you to add changes back to the main repository.
 You can then sync or _pull_ their changes from their repository to the main repository and from there into your local website directory.
-You also can **_fork_** an existing repository from another GitHub account and propose changes to the main branch using this _pull_ request (more next chapter).
 Again, there are several options for using Git and GitHub collaboratively, some using command line and thus providing more control over the push, clone, and pull commands (e.g., [Git Bash](https://git-scm.com/downloads)).

 Again for simplicity, we use [GitHub Desktop](https://desktop.github.com/) in lesson examples.
 GitHub Desktop is more beginner-friendly than alternatives and meshes well with the GitHub website.
 However, it can be difficult to make sense when something goes wrong in GitHub Desktop, sometimes requiring deleting and recreating the repo; do such destructive rebuilding only after exhausting alternatives.
 GitHub Desktop works on Windows and Mac machines.

 ### II.
 Setting Up a Repository

-> ### **Read the GitHub Guide ["Getting your project on GitHub"](https://guides.github.com/introduction/getting-your-project-on-github/) and follow its directions to create a repository in your _unit-1_ directory.**
+> ### **Create a GitHub account if you do not have one.
+Then, create a _unit-1_ repository.**

-Following the GitHub Guide above, the first step to setting up GitHub is to create a GitHub account if you do not already have one).
+The first step to setting up GitHub is to create a GitHub account if you do not already have one).
 Go to [https://github.com/](https://github.com/), enter a username, e-mail, and password, and click "Sign up for GitHub."

-Then open GitHub Desktop, log in, and drag-and-drop your _unit-1_ directory to create a local repository, following the directions in the GitHub Guide.
-Alternatively, you can click "Current repository" in the upper-left corner of the application, then click "Add" and choose "Create new repository...".
+Then open GitHub Desktop and log in.
+Click "Current repository" in the upper-left corner of the application, then click "Add" and choose "Create new repository...".
 Enter the name of your website, then in "Local path" navigate to the directory _containing_ your website directory, and click "Create repository" (Figure 3.2).

 Importantly, if you first navigate to your website directory instead of the folder above it, the application will create a new directory _inside_ your website directory with the same name.
 Check the path shown in the "local path" text field to ensure you are syncing from the correct location on your computer.